UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Compare and contrast python's key data types.
 - Compare and contrast python's key data structures.
 - Use python to determine the type and structure of an object.
-- Write conditional statements with `if`, `elif` and `else` to run different code depending on the input.
 - Demonstrate how to create data structures and convert them to another.
 - Describe what python packages/libraries are, as well as explain when and why they are useful.